crooy/About/missie.md

 I surround myself with people who are progressive, transparant, and most of all smart.
-They challenge my opinions, teach me, and learn from me.
+They challenge my opinions, teach me, and learn from me, and I help them, teach them, and inspire them.